hweidner/set/README.md

 set
 ===

-A generic set implementation for Go.
+A set implementation for Go using generics.

 See http://en.wikipedia.org/wiki/Set_%28mathematics%29 for a full discussion of sets.